gwenoleauvray/ipobfs/readme.eng.txt

 It is assumed that if the packet is transmitted over the network with the modified ip protocol, then no one will look for tcp or udp header in it to fix the checksum.
 --csum=none - do not touch checksums at all. if after deobfuscation checksum is invalid, the system will discard the packet.
---csum=fix - checksum ignore mode. its not possible to disable checking of checksum inside NFQUEUE.
+--csum=fix - checksum ignore mode. its not possible to disable checksum verification inside NFQUEUE.
 Instead, on incoming packets checksum is recomputed and replaced, so the system will accept the packet.
---csum=valid - bring the checksum to a valid state for all packets - incoming and outgoing. mode is useful when working through cgnat
+--csum=valid - bring the checksum to a valid state for all packets - incoming and outgoing.
+This mode is useful when working through NAT which blocks invalid packets.

 Recomputing checksum increases cpu usage.
 See also section "NAT break".